Get 3 Days Free Here

 This will drop the price to $57.59 for a three-year subscription.

 These prices are about as cheap as you’ll find anywhere for a good VPN, but you can also find some great deals on the VPN coupons page.
 See for example the NordVPN coupon and also the ExpressVPN coupon.

-The free trial is probably the best option if you are on the fence about a subscription but still want to test it out.
-You will get to use the service for 30 days or 1 GB of data transfer, whichever comes first.
+The trial window is probably the best option if you are on the fence about a subscription but still want to test it out.
+You will get to use the service for 3 days or 1 GB of data transfer, whichever comes first.

 Note: Unlike many other free trial VPNs, Trust.Zone does not require any payment information to get started.
 Simply create an account and test out the service, completely risk free.

 See also some other free trial VPNs here.

 Trust Zone offers a 10 day refund window, but only if you don’t go over 1 Gb of data transfer (total download and upload).
 As they explain on their website:

 If you are not completely satisfied with our VPN services, and you notify us in writing via email within the first 10 days of your contract that you wish to cancel, you will be given a 100% refund of the contract amount in case the bandwidth usage is not more than 1GB.

 In exceptional cases if your paid subscription plan’s quota is exceeded more than 1GB, you are able to ask for a partial refund.
 Fill in a form for a partial refund here.